36 Thriving Deer-Resistant Plants for Peace of Mind in Your Garden

 deer resistant plants: zinnias

-Alliums are loved for their long-lasting blooms and minimal care requirements.
-They’re perfect for adding height and bursts of color to floral arrangements.
-As a bonus, these plants attract pollinators like bees and butterflies while keeping grazing deer at bay.
+These low-maintenance perennials are great for adding height to your garden beds and long-lasting beauty to floral arrangements.
+As a bonus, they attract bees and butterflies while keeping the deer at bay.

 blue flowered bachelor's button or cornflower growing in the garden